UIM-Community/static_enrichment/README.md

     loglevel = 1 <!-- classical nimsoft loglevel -->
     logsize = 1024 <!-- logsize in KB -->
     debug = 0 <!-- advanced debug mode -->
-    read_subject = alarm1 <!-- queuename where the probe will attach -->
     post_subject = alarm2 <!-- subject where pds are posted when enrichment is done -->
     pool_threads = 3 <!-- number of threads in the pool -->
     timeout_interval = 5000 <!-- probe timeout interval, 5000 is ok -->